alanreidt/react-docs-overview/README-draft.txt

 const element = <h1>Hello, world!</h1>;

 This funny tag syntax is neither a string nor HTML.
 It is called JSX, and it is a syntax extension to JavaScript.
 We recommend using it with React to describe what the UI should look like.
-JSX may remind you of a template language, but it comes with the full power of JavaScript.

 Why JSX?
 React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.